CoderDojo-Content/Advanced-Unity/en/extra-additions.md

 2. Design, then create your own levels for the players to move on.
 Don't forget to add them to the levels menu with some more buttons!

+    * There are some platform prefabs in the "prefabs" folder.

 3. Make your own powerups!
 You can use the same process as the speed up powerup.
 Try to make your player bigger or smaller!

 4. Try to make the platformer a side scroller.
     * Hint: You can make it seem like the player is moving by creating the prefab on one side of the screen then moving it to the other.
 (Remember to destroy the platform when it's off the screen!)

 5. Make a portal that transports the player from one side of the map to another!